bawsi/php-vanilla-blog/README.md

 **This is a simple blog, made purely in PHP.
-It is my first solo project. **
+It is my first solo project.
+Will be improving it in the future. **